John Muir College

-John Muir College is one of the seven undergraduate colleges at the University of California San Diego (UCSD).
+John Muir College is one of the eight undergraduate colleges at the University of California San Diego (UCSD).
 The college is named after John Muir, the environmentalist and founder of the Sierra Club.
 It has a humanitarian emphasis focused on the "spirit of self-sufficiency and individual choice."
 The college opened in 1967, at the height of the American environmental movement triggered in part by Rachel Carson's book Silent Spring.
 John Muir College describes itself as the "Heart of UCSD" and boasts a strong and distinct character after fifty years of existence.

 Housing

 In addition to gender-segregated residence halls and apartments, John Muir College has housing exclusively for lesbian, gay, bisexual, transgender, queer, intersex and asexual (LGBTQIA+) students.

 Requirements

 John Muir College's general education requirements are more loosely structured than those of the other colleges, with an emphasis on "sequences" and individual study.
 Each student must complete a year-long sequence in social sciences, a sequence in natural science or math, and must choose two year-long sequences in two different areas chosen from fine arts, a foreign language or humanities.
 In addition, each student must complete two quarters of the "Muir College Writing Program" (MCWP).

 Due to JMC's flexible general education requirements, it is very popular among incoming students and receives the most applications each year.
-Consequently, it employs the most stringent admissions process among the six colleges.
+Consequently, it employs the most stringent admissions process among the university's eight colleges.
 The flexibility of the college often encourages a large number of students to pursue multiple bachelor's degrees.
 Muir College's writing program incorporates college level writing over a two-quarter period, with general critical writing during the first quarter and a themed rhetorical analysis program during the second.
 Also unique to Muir College is the Muir Special Project major, which allows qualified students to earn a Bachelor of Arts degree by pursuing an individually designed program of interdisciplinary study.